juliusbaechle/juliusbaechle/README.md

   I have been working as a software developer at WMF GmbH since March 2021.
 In the first six months I worked in an international team on the development of the Automated Coffee System.
 The next topic was the implementation of a JSON-RPC library in C++, with features like automatic validation through template metaprogramming, type-correct transmission of exceptions and a publisher-subscriber model.
-  Currently, I am taking on responsible tasks such as defining inter-process interfaces and accompanying the implementation.
+  In the last six months, I then took on really responsible tasks such as defining inter-process interfaces and supporting the implementation.
+  According to my boss, I worked my way up to become an unofficial software architect who was fully recognized within the team.

   **2017 - 2021:**
   In my study of automation technology at the HS Esslingen I learned the basics of Javascript, PHP, HTML, CSS, Python, Matlab and C#.